mmistakes/minimal-mistakes/_posts/2018-05-18-A-Toasty-Pomodoro-Timer.md

 		Creates a Pomodoro Timer that displays a toast notification when complete.

 	.DESCRIPTION
 		Creates a Pomodoro Timer that displays a toast notification when complete.
-It creates a job named 'Pomodoro Timer' This function requires the BurntToast module by Josh King @WindosNZ
+It creates a job This function requires the BurntToast module by Josh King @WindosNZ

 	.PARAMETER Minutes
 		Length of timer

 	.PARAMETER Sound
-        Specify the sound that plays when timer is complete.

 		Credit to Jeff Wouters for the Imperial March: http://jeffwouters.nl/index.php/2012/03/get-your-geek-on-with-powershell-and-some-music/

 	.EXAMPLE
 		PS C:\> Start-PomodoroTimer